LIMITED TIME OFFER BLACK FRIDAYsale

 If you aren’t getting enough daily magnesium and have a magnesium deficiency, however, you may experience the following symptoms: nausea, vomiting, irritability, cramps, depression, loss of appetite, and fatigue.
 It’s estimated that as much as 50 percent of the US population is magnesium deficient.

-How Does Magnesium Affect The Skin?
+How Does Magnesium Affect the Skin?

 Magnesium plays an important role in hundreds of biochemical reactions in the body.
 And while magnesium mostly benefits your "insides", it absolutely can benefit your outsides as well.
 A few of the ways that magnesium has a positive effect on your skin include: